Key takeaways for Electron Devices

 2. Inductor Energy Storage

+This storage capability makes inductors critical for switching mode power supplies (SMPS) and RF filtering circuits.
 The behavior of semiconductor devices is strictly defined by non-linear physical equations, which are fundamental to electronic circuit design.

 1. The Shockley Diode Equation

-) relationship** under forward bias is modeled by the Shockley Diode Equation.
+The diode’s exponential current-voltage (I–V) relationship under forward bias is modeled by the Shockley Diode Equation.
 This formula is critical for modeling rectifiers, clippers, and logic gates:

-is the ideality factor.
+Where IS is the reverse saturation current, VT is the thermal voltage (~26 mV at 25°C), and n is the ideality factor.
 This non-linear behavior is what enables rectification.

 2. Bipolar Junction Transistor (BJT) Current Relationship

-value is the first step in designing any single-stage transistor amplifier.
+Selecting the appropriate β value is the first step in designing any single-stage transistor amplifier.

 Active Devices